AliSayyed123/DRAWING-WITH-LLMs/Readme.md

-# Efficient Superpixel to SVG Conversion for LLM Fine-Tuning
+# Superpixel to SVG Conversion for LLM Fine-Tuning

 This repository contains a Jupyter Notebook designed to process and convert images to SVG format using superpixel simplification.
 The primary goal of this notebook is to facilitate the creation of a dataset for fine-tuning LLM models with image data, focusing on efficient processing and optimization techniques.